 Hustle Culture vs God's Rest: Finding the Balance

-The world says: "Rise and grind.
-Sleep when you are dead.
+The world says, rise and grind.
+Sleep when you're dead.
 Outwork everyone.
-Your dream will not work unless you do."
+Your dream won't work unless you do.

-The question is not hustle or rest.
-It is: How do I work hard for what matters and rest deeply in God — at the same time?
+The question isn't hustle or rest.
+It's: how do I work hard for what matters and rest deeply in God — at the same time?

 What Hustle Culture Gets Right

+Work is biblical.
+"And the LORD God took the man, and put him into the garden of Eden to dress it and to keep it" (Genesis 2:15).
 Work existed before the fall.
-It is not a curse.
-It is part of God's design for human flourishing.
+It's not a curse — it is part of God's design for human flourishing.
 Laziness is condemned throughout Proverbs.
 Diligence is praised.

+Calling requires effort.
 Nobody accidentally builds a ministry, a business, or a body of work.
 Calling requires action — consistent, disciplined, sometimes exhausting action.
 Paul wrote about running the race with endurance (Hebrews 12:1).
-That is not passive.
+That isn't passive.

 What Hustle Culture Gets Wrong

-"Remember the sabbath day, to keep it holy.
-Six days shalt thou labour, and do all thy work: but the seventh day is the sabbath of the Lord thy God."
-(Exodus 20:8-10, KJV)
+“Remember the sabbath day, to keep it holy.
+Six days shalt thou labour, and do all thy work: But the seventh day is the sabbath of the LORD thy God: in it thou shalt not do any work.”

-The most faithful person you know might have no platform.
-The most hustling person you know might have no calling.
+It worships outcomes, not faithfulness.
+Hustle culture measures success by results — revenue, followers, influence, achievement.
+God measures success by faithfulness.
+"Moreover it is required in stewards, that a man be found faithful" (1 Corinthians 4:2).
+The most faithful person you know may have no platform.
+The most hustling person you know may have no calling.
 Results and faithfulness are not the same thing.

-Scripture says: "Except the Lord build the house, they labour in vain that build it."
-(Psalm 127:1, KJV)
+“Except the LORD build the house, they labour in vain that build it: except the LORD keep the city, the watchman waketh but in vain.”

 What God's Rest Actually Means